orbitalquark/textadept/doc/manual/7_Modules.md

 change them or use different settings, see the [Customizing Modules](#customizing_modules) section below.

+#### Context Menu

+Some language-specific modules add extra actions to the context menu.
+Right-click inside the view to bring up this menu.

 ## Getting Modules

 The officially supported language modules are hosted on